Posted in Bill Roggio, Bruce Bechtol on Jul 25th, 2014

 - New court ruling that found North Korea has provided material support to Hezbollah's attacks on Israel

-of a North Korean ship acting suspiciously in the Gulf of Mexico, and
+- Whereabouts of a North Korean ship acting suspiciously in the Gulf of Mexico, and the potential implications for US national security

 - The status of inter-state trade relations in East Asia